 - Lemon juice - for brightness and acidity.
 Always use freshly squeezed lemon juice.

-- Garlic - I like to mince it with this garlic press since you don't need to peel the cloves first.
+- Store the rest of the garlic and lemon in this cute garlic saver and lemon keeper.
+I like to mince garlic with this garlic press since you don’t need to peel the cloves first.

 Pro tips